ibpsa/project1/meetings/2018-10-01-expert-meeting-paris/wp_3/Minutes_Breakout_sessions.md

 ## Breakout session 2-4
 Brainstorm on possible outcomes and next steps: everyone pitches 1 idea that they would like to realize within the project
 - Felix:
 - Alessandro:
 - Haris:
 - Konstantin:
 - Ina:
 - Bram:
+  - Extension of neighborhood aggregation paper to assess the influence of district heating network on aggregated heat load.
+  - Can this influence also be represented by a simple model?
 - Igor:
 - Julie:
 - Enora:

 ## Action points
 - Send short summary (bullet points) of pitch to Dirk so he can condense it into a first version of the framework (pitches will be added in these minutes as well)